KamalNayanTiwary/Swiggy-Sales-Analysis-Dashboard/README.md

 ```
 ---

-## 📌 Notes

-⚠️ **Dataset not included in this repo.**
-Due to licensing and privacy concerns, the raw Excel/CSV dataset used in this project is not shared here.
-However, you can replicate the project by:
-- Downloading any Swiggy/Zomato dataset from **Kaggle**
-- Cleaning & transforming data using **Power Query**
-- Rebuilding visuals in **Power BI** with your own dataset

----

 ## 🏁 Conclusion

 The Swiggy Business Intelligence Dashboard acts as a **single source of truth** for decision-making by combining city-level, customer-level, and sales-level insights in one place.